Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/Activities/09_awk_activity/unsolved/readme.md

 ## Activity File: Using awk

-- You continue in your role as security analyst at Candy Corp.
+- You continue in your role as security analyst at Wonka Corp.

-- Your manager still needs your help finding information on the cybercriminal attempting to log into several administrative websites owned by Candy Corp.
+- Your manager still needs your help finding information on the cybercriminal attempting to log into several administrative websites owned by Wonka.

 - You are now tasked with isolating several fields from the log file to determine the primary username being used to log in.

 ### Instructions

-Using only the command line, complete the following tasks from within the `/03-student/day3/learning_awk` folder in your Ubuntu virtual machine:
+Using only the command line, complete the following tasks from within the `/03-student/day3/learning_awk` folder in your Ubuntu VM:

   1. Move `Update1_Combined_Access_logs.txt` into the directory `/03-student/day3/learning_awk`.
      - If you didn't have a chance to finish the last activity feel free to use the `Update1_Combined_Access_logs.txt` file located [here](Update1_Combined_Access_logs.txt).

   1. Use the `awk` command to isolate the time and username fields out from this file.